Josephine Skriver Flaunts Flawless Figure In Skimpy Black Bikini

 The model wore a black bikini top.
 The suit had two straps that tied around her neck and back.
 The swimwear garment struggled to contain her busty assets as it revealed a view of cleavage and just a bit of underboob and sideboob.

 She paired the number with matching bottoms and a black cover-up that was tied around her waist.
-The cover-up helped to flaunt her curvy hips while also drawing attention to her toned and slim core.
+The cover-up helped flaunt her curvy hips while also drawing attention to her toned and slim core.

-Josephine revealed in the post’s geotag that the snapshot was taken in an ANI resort in the Dominican Republic.
+Josephine revealed in the post’s geotag that the snapshot was taken at an ANI resort in the Dominican Republic.
 In the post’s caption, she called the destination her “home away from home.”

 The photo was met with a large amount of support from fans, accumulating more than 53,000 likes since going live just one hour ago.
-An additional 200 followers took to the comments section to shower the stunner with compliments on her figure, her good looks, and her bathing suit.
+An additional 200 followers took to the comments section to shower the stunner with compliments on her figure, good looks, and bathing suit.

 “You look like the most beautiful love poem ever written,” one romantic Instagram user commented.